SCIENCE COMES TO TOWN

 Ende ca. 21.00 Uhr

 Admission to the lectures is free for members of all sections of the Schleswig-Holstein University Society!
-Admission for non-members: €6.00 / Free for pupils, students, and trainees.
+Admission for non-members varies depending on the section.
+Information at: https://www.shug.uni-kiel.de/de/sektionen.

-Lecture by Prof. Dr. Alexandra Pesch
+Lecture from Prof. Dr. Sebastian Krastel

 The event is a partner of Science Comes to Town.

 Admission to the lectures is free for members of all sections of the Schleswig-Holstein University Society!
-Admission for non-members: €6.00 / Free for pupils, students, and trainees.
+Admission for non-members varies depending on the section.
+Information at: https://www.shug.uni-kiel.de/de/sektionen.

 The event is a partner of Science Comes to Town.